katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/saddleChair.md

 summary: Saddle chairs produced for a number of commissions
 social: Saddle chairs in lime green and mauve Nubuck on a sycamore frame
 awards:
-thumbnail: //images.quru.com/image?src=kwf/commissions/Saddle+chair+Nubuck.tif&format=jpeg&width=170&height=170
+thumbnail: //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WPairSq.jpg&width=170&height=170
-headimage: //images.quru.com/image?src=kwf/commissions/Saddle+chair+Nubuck.tif&format=jpeg&right=0.99
+headimage: //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WPairSq.jpg
 otherimages:
+  - //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WL18sq.jpg
+  - //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WL18sq.jpg
+  - //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WRB18sq.jpg
+  - //images.quru.com/image?src=kwf/KWFSaddleChair/sq/KWF-SaddleChair-WSidesq.jpg

 ---
-Saddle chairs in lime green and mauve Nubuck on a sycamore frame.
+Saddle chair in leather on a sycamore frame.

-The Saddle chair are another piece that was originally developed at the Royal College of Art but has been produced for a number of commissions since.
+The Saddle chair is another piece that was originally developed at the Royal College of Art but has been produced for a number of commissions since in a variety of different leathers and nubucks.